Benchmarking LLMs' Swarm intelligence: SwarmBench

-To quantify emergent collective behaviors, we compute metrics from agent positions, messages, and actions, capturing behavioral/language diversity and movement coordination.
+\paragraph{Evaluation Metrics} To quantify emergent collective behaviors, we compute metrics from agent positions, messages, and actions, capturing behavioral/language diversity and movement coordination.
 These metrics (Appendix~\ref{app:group_dynamics_metrics}, Fig.~\ref{fig:gemini_mc}) facilitate analysis of emergent strategies and performance.